openstack/tacker/doc/source/user/prometheus_plugin_use_case_guide.rst

 ~~~~~~~~

 This document describes about Prometheus Plugin that provides
-monitoring functions in combination with External Monitoring Tool
+monitoring functions in combination with External Monitoring Tool.

 The Prometheus Plugin has 5 functions: